DJSeb/kernel-shark-sebanek-gh-mirror/KS_fork/Modifications/topology-views.md

 For most of the development, topology configurations were stored in a singleton.
 This allowed easy access all across the code and a single instance of configurations.
-Even this document was almost finished defending it - but then the thought of a plugin using NUMA TV configurations formed.
+Even this document was almost finished defending it - but then the thought of a plugin using TopoViews configurations formed.
 Essentially, as static data, the topology configurations would exist for each shared object independently, breaking singleton's use as a single instance of a class in the full KernelShark context.